mastercoder13234/Omniversal-Species-Codex/categorisation/index.md

 <details>
   <summary><strong>Unclassified Species</strong></summary>
   Unclassified species are those whose nature or origin does not fit neatly into the known categories of corporeal or incorporeal life.
 These beings may possess characteristics of both categories or may come from entirely unknown dimensions and planes of existence.
 Some may be newly discovered or still evolving, while others may exist in forms that defy current understanding.
 The Unclassified section serves as a place for species that challenge our current knowledge and as a repository for mysterious entities whose classification remains open for exploration.
 As we uncover more about these enigmatic beings, their stories will help expand the boundaries of the Omniversal Species Codex.

+  Note: There are no subcategories as these are what can not be classified.
+Few are capable of being expressed in a language like this.
 </details>